SandyMaity/student_registration/README.md

 # student_registration
-When user register in my website data will be saved into my database.
+When user register in my website data will be saved into my database.User getting the welcome mail given email id.